therealsphinx/support.balsamiq.com/content/desktop/backup.md

 draft: ''

 ---
-Starting with version 3.2.1, Mockups 3 for Desktop locally backs up every project that you open with it.
-It keeps these backups in a special folder for seven (or so) days before deleting them.
-This means that there should always be an up-to-date version of your project.
+Mockups 3 for Desktop backs up any file you open to a local folder.
+These local versions are stored for (around) seven days and should automatically load in case of a corrupted project file.

+Versions of [Mockups 3 for Desktop](https://balsamiq.com/download) prior to 3.4 do not have the automatic recocvery feature.
+This FAQ will show you how to recover the file manually.

 ## How Do I Find This Backup?